hyssostech/sketch-thru-plan-sdk-js/samples/session/README.md

 session, can select their own individual roles, without interfering with other instances.
 Two browser tabs can for example share edits on a common session, but one of the tabs may be set for S2, and the other for S3.
 Default affiliations in each tab will be different.

-Different TO/ORBAT data can also be loaded into each tab, representing for example friendly an hotile organizations (see the [TO sample](../to/README.md) for additional discussion).
+Different TO/ORBAT data can also be active in each tab, representing for example friendly an hotile organizations.
+TOs that are loaded by a client are available within the shared planning scenario to all clients in that session.
+All clients receive notifications as task org units and relationships are added during the load, just as happens with any other type of symbol during load.
+These TOs only become active when explicitly selected within app instances themselves.
+At that point, the selection made by each instance can differ, so users can pick the context they like, independently of what is selected in other instances (see the [TO sample](../to/README.md) for additional discussion on TOs).

 Sessions can be specified in two ways: